JordenBong/Suzuki-Game/README.md

 ## Bomberman GUI with Tic-Tac-Toe Challenge

 ### Usage
+Users have to select a path to advance in the map, with stations that have console-based tic-tac-toe challenge.
+Users must win against computer engine to proceed next step.
+Losing the challenge would result in the user being jumped back to the previous position before saved.

 ### 📦 UI  : screenshot of home page of the application
 ![Below is a screenshot of the home page of the application.